vu-rdm-tech/sram_report/README.md

 ## Usage
 Rename `config.template.py` to `config.py` and set an SRAM organization API key and the an absolute path as `DATA_DIR`

-Add `<path to python>/python <path to script>` to you crontab.
+Add `<path to python>/python <path to script>/sram_tasks.py` to you crontab.
 You can schedule the script to run multiple times a day.
 The script produces output with a weeknumber in the name.
 If output is already present data collection is skipped, so you will end up with weekly output.

 ## Ouput
 1. `data/202410-sram_organisation.json` output of `/api/organisations/v1`.